FolkertVanVerseveld/aoe/README.md

 ## Overview

-Cross-platform game port of windows game Age of Empires Rise of Rome
+Cross-platform free software game port of Microsoft's original Age of Empires and the Rise of Rome expansion.

 It tries to take fully advantage of modern technology and APIs while mimicking the windows API and the genie game engine for compatibility reasons.
 In order to